pw-software-dev/n8n-workflows-vault/workflows/backup-to-github/README.md

 This section provides structured information for AI/foundation models to understand and work with this workflow.

 ### Intent
-**Primary Goal**: This workflow captures a screenshot of HTML content and sends it to a printer via an HTTP request.
+**Primary Goal**: Automated daily backup of all n8n workflows to a GitHub repository with version control and change tracking

 **Business Value**: Describe the business value and impact of this workflow